drunarayan/tms/_posts/2026-08-11-magic-of-exponentials.md

 ---
 ![](../assets/img/ci2.png)

 #### Albert Einstein most certainly did NOT say "Compound Interest is the most powerful force in the Universe".
-Still, it may be true ...
+Still, it may certainly be true ...

 ### 📖 Interactive Lesson Worksheet
 Below is the full worksheet for our upcoming lesson.
 You can view it directly on this page, or download it using the link below the viewer.